 - Intersecting sets eg triangles and shapes with a right angle

 In a class in the school down the road, everyone plays tennis or golf or both.
 In fact 80% play tennis and 70% play golf.
-What percentage plays both games?
+What percentage play both games?

 - Brainstorm for ways to solve the problem.
 The easiest way to solve this problem is to draw a diagram.
-You may need to check that the students understand that the students can play both golf and tennis.
+Check that the students understand that in the problem students can play both golf and tennis.

 - Circulate as the students work taking the opportunity for the students to share their understanding of percentages and their use of diagrams.